Hot Wheels Logo

 Meaning and History

 Many generations of Americans have grown up on Hot Wheels cars.
-The first toys appeared in 1968 when the inventor of the Elliot Handler decided to please his son with new car figures.
-He noticed his child’s passion for playing with Matchbox cars and decided that this was a great base for business.
+The first toys appeared in 1968, when the inventor Elliot Handler decided to please his son by making new car figures.
+He noticed his child’s passion for playing with Matchbox cars and decided this was a strong foundation for a business.
 True, neither his wife nor Mattel supported the voiced idea.
-But this did not stop Elliot, and he enthusiastically took up the development of models such as the hot rod with the help of John W. Ryan.
+However, this did not stop Elliot, and he enthusiastically took up developing models such as the hot rod with the help of John W. Ryan.

-Now Hot Wheels is not just toys, but the dream of many collectors.
-Hard-to-find and rare examples such as the Beach Bomb Bus ($ 150,000), the purple Olds 442 muscle car ($ 12,000), and the brown ’31 Ford Woody sedan ($ 8,000) are particularly prized.
-These are representatives of the elite segment – the best of the best, which are no longer sold anywhere.
-Modern models are available in stores based on real and fictional cars (for example, video games).
+Now, Hot Wheels is not just a toy but the dream of many collectors.
+Hard-to-find and rare examples such as the Beach Bomb Bus ($150,000), the purple Olds 442 muscle car ($12,000), and the brown ’31 Ford Woody sedan ($8,000) are particularly prized.
+These are representatives of the elite segment, the best of the best, no longer sold anywhere.
+Modern models of real and fictional cars (for example, from video games) are available in stores.

-But there is one common element that unites both old vintage cars for thousands of dollars and new low-price toys.
+However, one common element unites old, vintage cars worth thousands of dollars with low-priced new toys.
 This is the iconic logo created by Otto Kuhni in the late 1960s.
-It changed several times but always remained within the same concept.
-Kuhni worked for Mattel Corporation and was appointed packaging designer for Hot Wheels when the first car models appeared.
-The emblem he invented is remembered by millions of children because it is simple, stylish, bright, and dynamic.
+It changed several times, but always remained within the same concept.
+Kuhni worked for Mattel Corporation and was appointed as the packaging designer for Hot Wheels when the first car models were introduced.
+Millions remember the emblem he invented for children because it is simple, stylish, bright, and dynamic.

-The company recognized the merits of its irreplaceable employee because it was Kuhni who promoted the brand and laid the foundation for the old-school style.
-The unique Custom Otto car, released on the Hot Wheels anniversary and covered with Swarovski diamonds on all sides, was named after him.
+The company recognized the merits of its irreplaceable employee, Kuhni, who promoted the brand and laid the foundation for the old-school style.
+The unique Custom Otto car, released to mark the Hot Wheels anniversary and covered with Swarovski crystals on all sides, was named after him.

 What is Hot Wheels?

 Hot Wheels is an American brand that presents miniature replica cars.
-The toys are produced in size 1:64.
-The trademark originated in 1968 and belonged to the Mattel company.
+The toys are produced in a 1:64 scale.
+The trademark originated in 1968 and belonged to Mattel.

 1968 – 1969

-Wanting to compete with Matchbox, Mattel founded the Hot Wheels brand of die-cast toy cars.
+Mattel wanted to compete with Matchbox and founded the Hot Wheels brand of die-cast toy cars.
 Elliot Handler is considered the “father” of the project because he promoted the original business idea and developed it himself without finding support from his inner circle.
 The first series of sixteen cars came out in 1968.
 The boxes were decorated with an emblem depicting a long line of fire.
 Otto Kuhni made the flame-red but added orange splashes to make the drawing more realistic.
-Inside was the brand name, written in white letters of a non-standard shape, and the advertising slogan “HOTTEST METAL CARS IN THE WORLD!” black in color.
+Inside was the brand name, written in white letters of a non-standard shape, and the advertising slogan “HOTTEST METAL CARS IN THE WORLD!” in black.

 1969 – 1970

-The debut lineup was so successful that Matchbox had to re-conceptualize it to match up with Hot Wheels.
+The debut lineup was so successful that Matchbox had to reconceptualize it to match Hot Wheels.
 The next series of toys also made a splash.
 It aimed to update the lineup, so the designers needed to change the logo to emphasize this.

-The classic structure of the badge has been preserved, but the fire stripe has become completely red and reduced in size.
+The classic badge structure has been preserved, but the fire stripe has become entirely red and smaller.
 It looked like an uneven curving ribbon.
-The white inscription “HOT WHEELS ” occupied the entire interior space,” and under the bottom, the new brand slogan was written in small print: “FASTEST METAL CARS IN THE WORLD!” red color.
+The white inscription “HOT WHEELS” occupied the entire interior space, and under the bottom, the new brand slogan was written in small print: “FASTEST METAL CARS IN THE WORLD!” in red color.

-On the right side, just below the lowered corner of the flame, was the Mattel Corporation logo.
-It was a jagged circle containing a large “M,” a picture of a cheerful little boy, the name of the company, and the word “TOYMAKERS.”
+On the right side, just below the flame’s lowered corner, was the Mattel Corporation logo.
+It was a jagged circle containing a large “M,” a picture of a cheerful little boy, the company name, and the word “TOYMAKERS.”

 1970 – 1973